-All property acquired with HOME funds is subject to a period of affordability, which is safeguarded by the appropriate legal instrument (whether it be a deed restriction, land covenant, or lien) and resale or recapture provision.
+All property acquired with HOME funds is subject to a period of affordability and principal residency requirements, safeguarded by the appropriate legal instrument (whether it be a deed restriction, land covenant, or lien) and resale or recapture provision.

 As outlined above, the City employs Recapture Provisions when direct subsidy is provided to a homebuyer.
 Resale is employed in the event an assisted property is acquired without direct subsidy to the buyer.